Abdelrhman-Sayed70/OOP/K-Interface/README.md

 }
 ```

-## 2 Interfaces contain methods with the same signature
+## 2 Interfaces Contain Methods with The Same Signature
 - **Error at implementor classes to avoid `diamond problem`**
 - class implements 2 methods with the same signature

-## Class has high priority than interface
+## Class Has High Priority Than Interface
 ```java
 public interface MyInterface {
     static void print(){